PeaceDate/module-federation-examples/cypress/README.md

 })
 ```

-And finnaly add you test case into the `describe` block by adding `it` block.
+And finnaly, add the test case into the `describe` block by adding `it` block:

 ```typescript
 describe(`Example test`, () => {